home page

 Multiple, repetitive and/or competing publications

 The proposed texts must not have been published as copyrighted material in other journals.
-Texts under review by the journal must not be submitted to other journals for publication.
+Texts under review by the journal must not be submitted simultaneously to other journals for publication.

 Indication of sources